Best Practices for eCommerce Sites

 If using a Staging or Development environment to draft code changes or perform testing for an eCommerce website, there are some general best practices to follow when copying between them.
 Remember: The eCommerce site could receive orders and have new added products between the most recent copy and now, so it’s important to ensure important data isn’t overwritten.

-• Don’t copy database tables containing orders to production.
-If you are using WooCommerce, these tables include: wp_posts, wp_postmeta, wp_woocommerce_order_items, wp_woocommerce_order_itemmeta
+- Don’t copy database tables containing orders to production.
+These tables typically include: wp_posts, wp_postmeta, wp_woocommerce_order_items, wp_woocommerce_order_itemmeta

-• Regularly export order data from production.
-Use WordPress’ Tools > Export option to export data as needed, or use the WooCommerce CSV export extension for more advanced features.
+- Regularly export order data from production.
+Use WordPress’ Tools > Export option to export data as needed, or use a plugin specific to your eCommerce tool.

 NEXT STEP: Get Smart Plugin Manager to automatically keep plugins up-to-date